ksylvain77/vader-flix-webapp/docs/VADER_FLIX_AESTHETIC_V2.md

 # 🧱 Vader Flix Aesthetic Vision (v2)
 **Theme:** *Imperial Brutalism meets Star Wars Command Console*

+> **Note:** This is a reference document for the final styling phase of the project.
+All core functionality and integrations should be completed before implementing these aesthetic changes.

 ---

 ## 🎨 Color System